Giles Bland: In Virginia

 In April 1676, Giles Bland wrote to Sir Joseph Williamson in England, complaining of treatment by the figures of Berkeley, Joseph Bridger, and Philip Ludwell.
 The Virginia Governor's Council suspended his collector role and jailed him.

 Rebellion and death

 Giles Bland joined the forces of Nathaniel Bacon in 1676.
 The leadership desired to send Bland to England to lobby for the insurrection, but the effort was never acted upon.
 Instead, Bland was put in charge of capturing Governor Berkeley in an attempt to end the regime.
 Bland was captured by Berkeley's forces and he was imprisoned on a ship in the York River captained by a Jno.
 Martin [sic].

 Bland was convicted of treason and "other misdemeanors".
-Giles Bland was hanged in Jamestown on March 27, 1677.
+He was hanged in Jamestown on March 27, 1677.
 He was 29 years old.